 - Access to English-speaking medical support, including mental health support, available 24/7

 As of October 15, 2021, Temple University requires all study abroad students to be fully vaccinated against COVID-19 before attending Temple in Spain.
-If you do not anticipate being fully vaccinated before your intended semester abroad, please consult our staff regarding your eligibility for the program.
+Likewise, if more than 270 days (9 months) have passed since receiving the last required dose of the COVID-19 vaccine, you will need to show proof of having received a booster to be considered fully vaccinated in Spain.
+If you do not anticipate being fully vaccinated and up-to-date with your booster before your intended term abroad, please consult our staff regarding your eligibility for the program.

 Temple in Spain and Universidad de Oviedo arrange housing for all students on the program.
-Historically, the Temple in Spain program has strictly offered an immersive homestay program for all students and we are pleased to announce we will be offering the homestay program once again during spring 2022.
-The University of Oviedo is working with close to 100 self-reported fully vaccinated families for placements, and our students would all have their own room and bathroom within the home.
-During the pandemic, we are providing the option for students to choose between living in a homestay or in a residence hall or dormitory on the University of Oviedo’s campus.
-Students who opt into the dorms will be placed in single rooms with a private bathroom.
-Students in the dorms will be charged a different fee as the dormitory housing is more expensive than the homestay housing option.
-More information regarding costs for the dorms and COVID protocols in each housing type will be shared with Spring 2022 participants as details become available.
+Historically, the Temple in Spain program has strictly offered an immersive homestay program for all students and we are pleased to announce we will be offering the homestay program once again during spring and summer 2022.
+The University of Oviedo has confirmed our students would typically have their own room and bathroom within the home.
+During the pandemic, it may be possible to request a room in a residence hall or dormitory on the University of Oviedo’s campus, on a case-by-case basis.
+If you are interested in this option, contact your program manager immediately to find out more.
+Students who opt into the dorms will be placed in single rooms with a private bathroom, and would charged a different fee as the dormitory housing is more expensive than the homestay housing option.

 Quarantine and Isolation